PraveenKumarT03/M1_Game_Quiz_program/1_Requirements/Basic Requirements.md

-SOFTWARE and HARDWARE REQUIREMENTS
+SOFTWARE and HARDWARE REQUIREMENTS :
 Following hardware specifications and software are required to run this project:
-This Application is Developed in C Technology.
+This Application is Developed in C Technology:

 1)	Operating System: WINDOWS 10